 He sailed on the U.S.S.
 Joseph T. Dickman on September 25 at 6:00 A.M. but the ship returned to the dock since its port engine intake was blocked with mud.
 The ship sailed again at 11:10 A.M. and reached Pearl Harbor, Hawaii, on October 9.
 It sailed the next day, October 10, at 4:00 P.M. and arrived in San Francisco on October 16, 1945.
 There, he was treated at Letterman General Hospital and next at Mayo General Hospital in Galesburg, Illinois.
 While he was there, his parents came from Janesville to visit him.

-John was discharged from the Army on June 3, 1946, returned to Janesville and later moved to Whitewater, Wisconsin, where his family had moved.
+John was discharged from the Army on June 3, 1946, returned to Janesville, and later moved to Whitewater, Wisconsin, where his family had moved.
 In August 1946, he married Barbara Mitchell and raised a family.
-On February 21, 1951, he reenlisted in the army but was discharged on November 20, 1951.
+On February 21, 1951, he reenlisted in the army but was discharged on November 20, 1951, most likely due to health issues from being a POW.

 John W. Wood Jr. died on June 10, 1977, in Whitewater, Wisconsin, and was buried at Calvary Cemetery in Whitewater.